zabbix/zabbix/src/go/plugins/oracle/README.md

 *Default value:* 300 sec.
 *Limits:* 60-900

 **Plugins.Oracle.ResolveTNS** — specifies how to interpret the URI string — provided either in the metrics key (ConnString part) or the Uri option parameter in Oracle plugin's config file — for a connection to the Oracle server.
-If ResolveTNS set to true, the URI schema and port will be ignored and only hostname part will be used as TNS descriptor — either key or value.
-If the descriptor is a TNS key, the Oracle client looks up the connection description in the tnsnames.ora file.
+If ResolveTNS set to true, the URI scheme and port will be ignored and only hostname part will be used as TNS descriptor — either key or value.
+If the descriptor is a TNS key, the Oracle client looks up the connection description in the _tnsnames.ora_ file.
 If a TNS value (begins with `(DESCRIPTION...`), the Oracle client will use it for the Oracle server connection as is.
 *Default value:* true

 ### Configuring connection